Figure 1. Geological Formations Bearing Natural Gas

 The U.S. natural gas pipeline network is a highly integrated transmission and distribution grid that can transport natural gas to and from nearly any location in the contiguous 48 states.
 Interstate and intrastate pipelines deliver natural gas to local distribution companies, directly to some large industrial end users and electricity generators, and to interconnections with other pipelines.
 The network consists of more than 210 pipeline systems with nearly 306,000 miles of pipe , and 1,400 compressor stations that maintain network pressure and assure continuous forward movement of supplies.
-To support the seasonal peaking demand of natural gas, there are 400 underground natural gas storage facilities in the pipeline network for additional winter heating demand.
+To support the seasonal peaking demand of natural gas, there are 414 underground natural gas storage facilities in the pipeline network for additional winter heating demand.
 There are three types of underground storage facilities : depleted natural gas or oil fields, aquifers and salt caverns.
 Additionally, there are 49 locations where natural gas can be imported or exported at the Canadian and Mexican borders.
 In response to earlier expectations of natural gas import needs, there are eight liquefied natural gas (LNG) import facilities in the United States, which are now underused.
-With the recent increase in natural gas production, the U.S. Federal Energy Regulatory Commission (FERC) authorized one export terminal at Sabine Pass, LA in 2012 (which is expected to begin operations before 2017), and others are in various stages of the application process.
+With the recent increase in domestic natural gas production, the U.S. Federal Energy Regulatory Commission (FERC) has authorized three export terminals.
+One terminal in Sabine, LA is under construction and is expected to begin operations before 2017, while the others in Hackberry, LA and Freeport, TX are not yet under construction.
+There are dozens of other proposed and potential terminals that are in various stages of the permitting process.

 (Back to Top)

-Natural gas consumption made up a little more than 22 percent of total global energy use in 2008.
-The EIA estimated that world natural gas demand climbed to 112.9 Tcf in 2010, up 7.3 percent from 2009.
-This growth overshadows the 4 percent drop in natural gas demand experienced in 2009.
-According to the International Energy Agency, electric power generation remains the main driver behind global natural gas demand growth; use in this sector is estimated to have increased by 5 percent in 2010.
+Natural gas consumption made up a little more than 24 percent of total global energy use in 2013.
+The EIA estimated that world natural gas demand climbed to 120 Tcf in 2012, up 3.1 percent from 2011.
+According to the International Energy Agency, electric power generation remains the main driver behind global natural gas demand growth.

-Natural gas use constituted about 25 percent of total U.S. primary energy consumption in 2010.
-Total U.S. natural gas consumption grew from 23.3 Tcf in 2000 to 24.1 Tcf in 2010.
-A decline in annual consumption in the industrial sector during this period was more than offset by growth in the electric power sector, which grew at an annual average rate of 3.5 percent.
+Natural gas use constituted about 27 percent of total U.S. primary energy consumption in 2013.
+Total U.S. natural gas consumption grew from 23.3 Tcf in 2000 to 26.0 Tcf in 2013.
+A decline in annual consumption in the industrial sector during this earlier portion of this period has almost been erased, while growth in the electric power sector continues - this sector grew at an annual average rate of 3.5 percent.

 The market for natural gas is similar to other commodities.
 Generally, when demand goes up, producers respond with increased exploration, drilling and production.
 However, significant supply increases do not happen overnight.
 It takes time to study the geology, acquire leases, drill wells and connect to pipelines (or build new pipelines).
 This expansion can take many months or years.
 As a result, there is often a lag in bringing new supply to market, which can cause price volatility and spikes.
 Conversely, oversupply (or expectations of low price), result in less exploration.
 Even with a lower price, many producers are reluctant to halt extraction due to the geologic characteristics of wells that make it difficult to stop and restart production.
 In addition, since gas is often produced along with oil or natural gas liquids, stopping the flow of natural gas means stopping the flow of oil and natural gas liquids, which may not make financial sense.
 Another market driver is that gas is often sold on a contractual basis, and a producer may be legally bound to produce a specific quantity of natural gas.